-At the beginning of July 2014, Ethereum raised $18,439,086 in exchange for about 60,102,216 Ether.3 The initial allocation of the new cryptocurrency happened via a 42-day public ether presale.
-The funds raised through the sale were utilized to repay rising legal debts, developer effort, and financing the continued formal development of Ethereum.
+At the beginning of July 2014, Ethereum raised $18,439,086 for about 60,102,216 Ether.3 The initial allocation of the new cryptocurrency happened via a 42-day public ether presale.
+The funds raised through the sale were utilized to repay rising legal debts, developer efforts and finance the continued formal development of Ethereum.

 In 2014, the first Ethereum conference called DEVCON 0 was hosted by Ethereum founders.
-It was held in Kreuzberg, Berlin, from November 24-November 28.4 This meeting, discussion, and brainstorming practice has continued ever since, and DEVCON has become the annual conference for all Ethereum developers, researchers, thinkers, and makers.
+It was held in Kreuzberg, Berlin, from November 24-November 28.4.
+This meeting, discussion, and brainstorming practice have continued ever since, and DEVCON has become the annual conference for all Ethereum developers, researchers, thinkers, and makers.